Scott County Attorney: Bettendorf officer's killing of man in February was 'reasonable' and 'justified.'

 DeVine said Thomas broke the window because he knew Scott had a gun, and even though Scott's escape was blocked by the police SUV, he still posed a significant threat.

-Immediately after the shooting an officer can heard in a shaken and near-distraught voice say "I hate this."
+Immediately after the shooting an officer can heard in a shaken voice say, "I hate this."

-"Officer Gish didn't set out that night to kill anyone," Kimball said.
+"Officer Gish didn't set out that night to kill anyone," Bettendorf Police Chief Keith Kimball said.
 "It's the last thing any officer wants to do.
-Really, Officer Gish did what he was had to do."
+Really, Officer Gish did what he had to do."

 Gish has returned to duties.